korningf/arch-ops/box/dsp/win/devpc.md

 ###  Install a specific Linux Distribution (ubuntu-22-lts aka jammy-jellyfish).

-The WSL start menu icon will start the installer for ubuntu-22-lts jammy).

-The installer is interactive, we will have to configure it as well.

 ```shell
     choco install wsl_3rdparty_ubuntu2204 -y
 ```

+This will have created a WSL Ubuntu-2204 launcher in your windows Start Menu.

+On first launch, the WSL start menu icon runs the installer for the ubuntu VM.

+The installer is interactive, we will have to configure a few options by hand.

-Pick English-UK and the following mount options
+_Pick English-UK and the following mount options_

 ```shell
     options=metadata,uid=1000,gid=1000,umask=022
 ```

 ### Configure sudo

+The WSL command-line either runs as 'root' or 'ubuntu'.

 Configure passwordless sudo and add yourself to sudoers.